kritiizx/kriti-marketing-ai/README.md

 Follow these steps to get a local copy of the project up and running:

 1. Clone the repository:
-    bash

     git clone [[https://github.com/sheorankriti007/1689e-projects.git](https://github.com/sheorankriti007/1689e-projects.git)]

-2. Navigate to the project directory: bash cd [your local folder name]
+2. Navigate to the project directory:

+    cd [your local folder name]

 3. Install dependencies:
-    bash

     npm install
-    # or yarn install (if you use yarn)
+    or yarn install (if you use yarn)

-4. Start the development server: bash npm run dev
+4. Start the development server:

+    npm run dev
-    # or yarn dev
+    or yarn dev

     The application will typically be accessible at `http://localhost:5173`.